The Stewpot provides services to individuals and families experiencing homelessness, as well as to children and families who are at-risk.

 We also offer three meals a day, 365 days at year at The Second Chance Café within The Bridge Homeless Recovery Center at 1818 Corsicana Street, Dallas, Texas 75201.
 Please contact The Bridge for information and eligibility requirements.

 Identification Documentation assistance is provided by Stewpot caseworkers who can order school records, marriage licenses, birth certificates and other vital records to help clients obtain identification documentation.
-This service is currently limited to the first 10 people in line at 8:00 am and 1:00 pm, Monday-Friday.
-(There are no ID assistance appointments on Tuesday afternoons.
-Priority for Wednesday afternoon appointments given to new female clients.)
+This service is currently limited to the first 20 people in line at 8:00 a.m.
+Monday-Thursday.
 Please bring as much identifying information as possible.
 Clients are eligible for this assistance once per year and three times within a five year period.
-Stewpot ID's are available Monday at 8:00 am and Thursday at 1:00 pm.
+Stewpot ID's are available Monday-Thursday afternoons starting at 1:00 p.m.

 A Document Bank is also available for vital record storage.
-The Document Bank is accessible Monday-Friday 9:00 am to 11:00 am.
+The Document Bank is accessible Monday-Thursday at 1:00 p.m.
 Details available at the front desk.

 Representative Payee Program provides financial management for beneficiaries of Social Security Disability and Supplemental Security Income (SSI) benefits who have been deemed by the Social Security Administration to require a payee.
-Please ask at the front desk to meet with Liz Merruci or Laura Westerlage to inquire about availability.
-You may also call Liz Merruci at 214.382.5928 or email her at firstname.lastname@example.org for more information.
-There are no Rep Payee appointments on Tuesday afternoons.
-PLEASE NOTE: We are not accepting applications for new Rep Payee clients at this time.
-For assistance, please contact CrissCross, LifeSpeak Services, or Senior Source.
+Applications for new Rep Payee clients will be accepted every Friday at 1 pm.
+Applicants must have a letter from Social Security stating the requirement of a payee.
+You may call Courtney Ray-Riddle at 214.382.5928 or email her at email@example.com for more information.

 Health & Wellness Services includes an on-site barrier-free medical clinic for individuals experiencing homelessness run by Parkland Hospital (open Monday through Friday on a walk-in basis); mental health services provided by Metrocare (open Monday through Friday on a walk-in basis and by appointment at 214.939.3933); eye exams (once a month - please see front desk staff for details); and a dental clinic (starting February 5, 2018, the dental clinic will be temporarily closed; date of reopening to be announced).